gss/engine/CONTRIBUTING.md

 Pull requests should be issued from dedicated branches, as opposed to `master`.

-It may be worth opening an issue to discuss feature requests and major changes before attemping to implement them.
+It may be worth opening an issue to discuss feature requests and major changes before attempting to implement them.

 Prefixing a pull request with `[WIP]` and committing early is a good way to get feedback without too much investment.